-Through the Lens (TTL) metering is a method of allowing your camera to automatically adjust the flash power.
-It sounds good (and I think it is), but it's not without some controversy.
+Through the Lens (TTL) metering, your camera can adjust the flash power automatically.
+It sounds good (and I think it is), but it’s not without some controversy.

 As Scott points out, TTL may give you different values from shot to shot.
 That can be very frustrating, especially if you don’t know that it’s happening.
 Imagine completing a shoot and not discovering that the exposure was different on each shot.
 Some of your favorite moments could end up unusable if TTL gave you the wrong flash power output.

 If you want to know why this happens, check out the Lessons Learned section of my review of Joe McNally’s book, Sketching Light.

 For most people, though, TTL is more trouble than it’s worth, even if you understand why it changes from shot to shot.
 That’s why Scott recommends using Manual mode in his system.
 You get consistent flash output from one shot to the next, until you decide to change the output.

 I’m a Nikon guy, which means that most of my experience with small flash used the Nikon Creative Lighting System (CLS); a line of sight method of communicating between flashes.
 You need to send a signal from your camera, using either a flash or a flash controller, to other off-camera flashes.